MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 - On Mobile, when you deeplink, the contact will be auto selected to call

-deeplink is currently on android only
+> [!Note]
+> The deep link from Field Service Mobile to Remote Assist Mobile is currently available on Android only.
+Technicians using iOS devices will maually open Remote Assist Mobile.